lucid2713/lucid2713.github.io/_portfolio/3_project.markdown

 </div>

 <div class="col three caption">
-	photos of the performance at exhibition
+	photos of the performance, exhibition at IdeaFactory
 </div>